 4. Take Time Away from the “Office”

-For stay-at-home-moms, your full-time job is in your home, which can make your home feel like an office.
-On weekends or time off, leaving the house may be a more effective way to refresh and recharge than staying at home.
+For stay-at-home moms, your full-time job is in your home, which can make your home feel like an office.
+Leaving the house may be a more effective way to refresh and recharge than staying at home.
 Getting a massage, taking a painting class, going on a hike, or trying a yoga class may be important ways to get a change of scenery and reset.

 5. Reframe What it Means to “Contribute”

-Stay-at-home-moms who feel they are not adding financial value to the household are more likely to experience negative emotions like guilt, shame, and sadness more intensely and frequently.
-Reassessing what it means to contribute to your household can help you see daily responsibilities in a more positive and realistic light.
+Stay-at-home moms who feel they are not adding financial value to the household are more likely to experience negative emotions like guilt, shame, and sadness more intensely and frequently.
+Reassessing what contributing to your household means can help you see daily responsibilities in a more positive and realistic light.

-You and your partner’s family background and how they viewed the value of parenting can play a role in how you perceive the importance of things like reading to your children, talking to them about their school day, and modeling self care and calmness.
-If you or your spouse’s family didn’t value these and other mature aspects of parenting, that could partially explain why you don’t realize how important they are.
+You and your partner’s family background and how they viewed the value of parenting can play a role in how you perceive the importance of things like reading to your children, talking to them about their school day, and modeling self-care and calmness.
+Growing up with parents who didn’t value these and other mature aspects of parenting could partially explain why you don’t realize how important they are.

 Make a list of three things that you did today for your family, and take a moment to appreciate how important your role is in helping everyone get through their week.